Unique-01/blog/README.md

 # Blog
-This is a fully functional Blog website built using django (python), html, css.
+This is a fully functional Blog website built using django (python), html, css, bootstrap.

 ## Prerequisites
 * Python 3.7 (lower versions also work correctly)
-* Django 2.0 or higher
-* Pillow
-* Django-crispy-forms

 ## Setting up the project in your system
 Download the whole project.
 You will get a zip file named "Bloapp.zip" in your download folder.
 Extract the file at any location.